suss-vli/suss-vli.github.io/README.md

 - [] change the call-to-action button to respond correctly to mobile view
 - [] add a page to call for interns & software engineers (devops, full-stack & data science) & craftmen and craftwomen for VLI project
 - [] automatically calculate the final year at the bottom
+- [] make sure you have sticker footer